decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-01-graded-dispersal.md

 ### Retrieval protocol:

 The retrieval protocol is run after the graded dispersal protocol.
-In has the following properties:
+It has the following properties:

 * **Binding**: If some honest party has output $f,2$ in the graded dispersal protocol then all parties output $f$ in the retrieval.

-If some honest party has output $f$ with grade 2 then from Weak Graded Agreement there are $t+1$ honest that have $f$ and all other honest either have $f$ or know they dont.
+If some honest party has output $f$ with grade 2 then from Weak Graded Agreement there are $t+1$ honest that have $f$ and all other honest either have $f$ or know they don't.

 ```
 Retrieval protocol